Bleachfuel/react-carousel/readme.md

 ## ✨ React Responsive Framer Motion Carousel ✨

 This carousel component provides a versatile and performant solution for displaying content or images within your React applications.
-It offers intuitive features that enhance user experience and empower developers with granular control over customization.
+It offers intuitive features that enhance user experience and empower developers like you with granular control over customization.

 **Key Features:**

 - **Seamless Swiping ( Touch-friendly ✋):** Enables users to navigate the carousel intuitively using touch gestures on mobile devices or dragging on desktop devices.
 - **Infinite Sliding ( Neverending Loop 🔁):** Users can swipe the carousel indefinitely without hitting a border, creating a smooth and continuous browsing experience.
 - **Navigation Buttons (Optional) (️ Control at your Fingertips 🧭):** Provide optional navigation buttons for users who prefer a more traditional control scheme, allowing them to easily switch between carousel items.
-- **Customizable Transitions ( Smooth & Beautiful 🌸):** Leverages the power of Framer Motion for smooth and customizable transition animations between carousel items, creating a visually appealing flow.
+- **Customizable Transitions ( Smooth & Beautiful 🌸):** Leverage the power of Framer Motion to create stunning transitions between carousel items.
+Choose from smooth horizontal scrolling () or dynamic vertical scrolling () options to customize the user experience.
 - **Automatic Pagination (Optional) (⏱️ Set it and Forget it):** Allows automatic page transitions after a defined interval, providing a hands-free browsing experience.
 - **Counter Display (Optional) ( Keep Track 🚨):** Displays a counter indicating the current page and total number of items, giving users a clear understanding of their position within the carousel.

+## **✨ NEW FEATURE (Flexible Scrolling ↕️↔️)✨**
+> Choose between fluid horizontal scrolling () or intuitive vertical scrolling () for maximum control.
+This enhanced flexibility allows you to tailor the carousel's behavior to your specific content and  user needs 😮.
-##  **✨NEW FEATURE (SetLoading 🤩)✨**
+##  **✨NEW FEATURE (OnChange callback 🤩)✨**
-> Ability to get state changes from the `carousel` everytime it loads new content 🚀🔄.
+> Ability to get updates from the `carousel` everytime it's index changes 🚀🔄.
 >
-> - **`setLoading` (function):** Optional useState function that you can pass.
+> - **`Onchange` (function):** Optional callBack that you can pass.
 The `carousel` will return
-> `true` each time it paginates.
+> its child `index` each time it slides.

 ## **Reduced Package Size by Removing Popmotion 📦📦**
-> Previously, I utilized a compact utility function from Popmotion.
-However, with recent optimizations, it's no longer required.
-The `carousel` component retains its full functionality without it.
-While minimizing final package size 🚗💨.
+> Benefit from a leaner package size thanks to recent optimizations! `popmotion` no longer required and `carousel` component retains its full functionality 🚗💨.

 <br>